greatwhite1969/practical-machine-learning/test.md

 [Training Data] (https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv)
 [Testing Data] (https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv)

-This data is part of a larger work previously published:
+This data is part of a larger work previously published by Velloso et al. (2013):

-Ugulino, W.; Cardador, D.; Vega, K.; Velloso, E.; Milidiu, R.; Fuks, H. Wearable Computing: Accelerometers' Data Classification of Body Postures and Movements.
-Proceedings of 21st Brazilian Symposium on Artificial Intelligence.
-Advances in Artificial Intelligence - SBIA 2012.
-In: Lecture Notes in Computer Science. , pp. 52-61.
-Curitiba, PR: Springer Berlin / Heidelberg, 2012.
-ISBN 978-3-642-34458-9.
-DOI: 10.1007/978-3-642-34459-6_6.
+Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
+Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
+Stuttgart, Germany: ACM SIGCHI, 2013.

 Note that hereafter the 'testing' dataset above will be called 'validation.'
 This is to distiguish it from the testing data partitioned from the training data, as noted below.